U.S. Homeland Security, thousands of businesses scramble after suspected Russian hack

 Emails sent by officials at DHS, which oversees border security and defense against hacking, were monitored by the hackers as part of the sophisticated series of breaches, three people familiar with the matter told Reuters Monday.

-The attacks, first revealed Sunday, also hit the U.S. departments of Treasury and Commerce.
+The attacks, first revealed by Reuters Sunday, also hit the U.S. departments of Treasury and Commerce.
+Parts of the Defense Department were breached, the New York Times reported late Monday night, while the Washington Post reported that the State Department and National Institutes of Health were hacked.
+Neither of them commented to Reuters.

+“For operational security reasons the DoD will not comment on specific mitigation measures or specify systems that may have been impacted,” a Pentagon spokesman said.

 Technology company SolarWinds, which was the key steppingstone used by the hackers, said up to 18,000 of its customers had downloaded a compromised software update that allowed hackers to spy unnoticed on businesses and agencies for almost nine months.